How did you get started in internet marketing or affiliate marketing?

 Since you were young, did you run this service entirely by yourself?

 I started doing it myself and I started with nothing, really.
 I didn’t put any money into it.
-The first investment I had was when my mom gave me 99 cents on her credit card to buy an ad on eBay and I ended up getting scammed.
+The first investment I had was what my mom gave me on her credit card to buy an ad on eBay and I ended up getting scammed.
 The ad was for one of the forums I was trying to start.
 I continued freelancing when I started the service basically and wrote articles myself.
 After I had enough money, I started hiring others to start doing it and then sales just picked up.
 I didn’t want to write anymore so I let someone else do it.

 As someone young, did you have any mentors for guidance?